 The battery solution ‘EASy Marine for hybrid propulsion systems in shipping’ is now approved for operation.
 According to the manufacturer, the hybrid system can be adapted to almost any ship architecture due to its modular design.

 The solution was first presented by EAS Batteries last year.
 Now, with its completed DNV-GL certification, the EASy Marine hybrid module has been given the green light for series production.
-EAS Batteries describes the batter solution as being a flexible standard product that can be combined as desired to form a battery string and can be adapted to the often very limited space conditions in boats and ships.
+EAS Batteries describes the battery solution as being a flexible standard product that can be combined as desired to form a battery string and can be adapted to the often very limited space conditions in boats and ships.

 “This is like Lego for adults,” says EAS sales manager Dr Frank Diehl.
 “With the EASy-Marine-Modules, it is possible to reproduce steps, so that even sloping walls no longer present a space problem”.
 Up to 1500 volts could be connected in series – “50 per cent more than usual so far”.